 Sometimes an old familiar road develops too many ruts.
 Sometimes the best path is a new one… Peter Gabriel’s, Solsbury Hill is a favorite song about turning from an old path onto a new one.

 The Internet is Earth’s lighted metaphysical stage.
 Building Ed’s ArtSite has been a rewarding experience akin to meeting a stranger and not knowing what to expect.
 Then after a lengthy exchange becoming great friends!

-Katie, my youngest, asked me a while back to write something about myself for her in a little “dad” book to have for posterity.
+Katie, my youngest, asked me a while back to write something about myself for her in a “dad” book to have for posterity.
 I hope this website does a better job than I did in my book.

-art, music, and words awaken the senses
+art, words, and music awaken the senses

-(inspirational works can make us feel good or bad)
+(inspired works can make us feel good or bad)

-composing reflections from life’s reasoned fences
+composing mood reflections from life’s reasoned fences

 encoded skill and mind is the foundry